Felscream/Parsingway/README.md

 The bot can only track one report per server.

-Reports that have not been updated for more that 8 hours are not tracked.
+Reports that have not been updated for more than 8 hours are not tracked.

 Dungeons and small encounters are not displayed.